L

 Why it’s safe: Toyota’s obsession with reliability means even out-of-warranty LS models are typically safer than German competitors still under factory warranty.

-The GS platform uses a robust V6 or hybrid drivetrain with no structural weak points and one of the lowest owner-reported failure rates in the premium sedan segment.
+The GS platform uses a reliable V6 or hybrid drivetrain with no structural weak points and one of the lowest owner-reported failure rates in the premium sedan segment.

 CategoryAssessment